skywhack/docs/src/scripting/as3/inserting-javascript.md

 ## Importing a JavaScript file

-The Flex manifest may specify multiple `[[js]]` sections linking a JavaScript file to be imported before the ActionScript environment.
+The Skywhack manifest may specify multiple `[[js]]` sections linking a JavaScript file to be imported before the ActionScript environment.

 ```toml
 [[js]]